Hanjinchao/ForgeCore-release/Readme.md

     The completed inference binary will appear in the specified output folder

 ## Notes:
 1. The final .safetensors file will be located in:
 |your-root-data-dir|/run_with_early_stopping/weights
 If you want to retrain the network, remove this folder first.
 2. train_parameters.yaml is generated in |your-root-data-dir|.
-Modify it to adjust learning rate, epochs, or other parameters for your use case.
+You can modify it to adjust learning rate, epochs, or other parameters for your use case.

 ## Example
 An example code is included showing how to load the generated binary and weight file for inference.